cathiele/rpngo/USER_GUIDE.md

 can do it.
 You might also have two stack windows with different configuration options set.
 Whatever you want.

-These options need a means to create windows and put them in the position and size you want.

 For example, say we want the following:

 ```